jfharris67/Group-4-Final-Project/README.md

 ## D.	Database
 *Database that stores data for the project (if applicable)

-### 1. A database was setup using AWS.
+### 1. The database was setup using AWS.
 Link to database is below:
 http://flightdelay.cqtoprenvzmu.us-east-2.rds.amazonaws.com

 ### 2. ER Diagrams were created using Quick DBD (pictured below)